Updated on : 08 Sep 2025

 Population health management (PHM) is centered around delivering care and improving health outcomes in a specific group of people.
 It involves collecting, standardizing, and analyzing clinical or patient data to uncover ways to improve health of patients as well as financial outcomes for organizations.

 For organizations wanting to implement effective population health management programs, they should have robust practices in place to assess population needs, integrate varied data, stratify populations by risk, and deploy targeted interventions.
-This is where integration of technology and data-driven approach can reduce costs, improve clinical outcomes, and help healthcare providers and organizations leverage evidence-based decision-making.
+This is where integration of technology and a data-driven approach can reduce costs, improve clinical outcomes, and help healthcare providers and organizations leverage evidence-based decision-making.

 Jane, a 40-year-old female, has been experiencing persistent cough and shortness of breath for a few weeks.
 After visiting her physician and taking a series of lab tests, Jane finds that she is suffering from non-small cell lung cancer (NSCLC).